 Further information on the academic minors on offer as part of the course, and all other key topics, can be found in the “Structure & Content” section.

 Because DS is an mostly English-language graduate program, very good English language skills at C1 level are required.
 German language proficiency is desirable, but not a mandatory admission requirement.
 If there is a request to take courses from our other graduate programs, German teaching formats may be available to you.

 Write an Email

 Do you have any questions about the study programs and the application process?
 Then please contact our applicant advisory service.

-The master's program gives students the opportunity to expand their own career network and to closely link research and practice with a further step in their academic career.
+The master's program gives students the opportunity to expand their own career network and to closely link research and professional practice with a further step in their academic career.

 |Phone:||+49 7541 6009-2000|